mcneel/rhino.inside/Autodesk/Revit/README.md

 In order to uninstall it you can use Visual Studio _Build_ > _Clean Solution_ command or just navigate to the folder _"%APPDATA%\\Autodesk\\Revit\\Addins\\%RevitVer%\\_ and remove the file _RhinoInside.Revit.addon_ and the folder _RhinoInside.Revit_.

-## Using the sample
+## Using the samples
-1. Once you launch Revit it will warn you this addon is not verified, please click on "Load allways" or "Load once".
+* Once you launch Revit it will warn you this addon is not verified, please click on "Load allways" or "Load once".
-2. Create a new project or open an existing one.
+* Create a new project or open an existing one.
+### Sample1
-3. Open the ribbon tab called _Add-Ins_.
+1. Open the ribbon tab called _Add-Ins_.
-4. Click on the button you will found on the _Rhinoceros_ panel called _Sample 1_.
+2. Click on the button you will found on the _Rhinoceros_ panel called _Sample 1_.
+3. You should have an sphere in the Revil model.
+### Sample2
+1. Rhino window will open on top of Revit window.
+2. Create some breps in Rhino.
+3. Run _Grasshopper_ command.
+4. Open Sample2.ghx file in Grasshopper.
+5. Inside Grasshopper using the _Brep_ param pick the breps you created in step 2.
+6. Inside Grasshopper click on the button _Push to Bake_.
+7. You should have the breps created in step 2 in the Revit model.